wso2/docs-is/en/identity-server/next/docs/guides/applications/register-a-fapi-compliant-app.md

-# Register a FAPI compliant application
+# Register a FAPI-compliant application

 Financial-Grade API (FAPI) is a standard that extends the OAuth and OIDC frameworks to provide enhanced security to applications.
-Although this is a standard initially defined for financial services, any developer that has integrated OAuth and OIDC protocols into their applications should consider making those applications FAPI compliant to incorporate the highest level of security.
+Despite being a standard initially defined for financial services, developers that have integrated OAuth and OIDC protocols into their applications may consider making them FAPI compliant to incorporate the highest level of security.

 ## Overview